-- Nearly all of the compensation paid to our executive officers on a yearly basis is based on only three components (1) base salary; (2) potential annual cash bonuses based on performance, which employs an "economic value added" philosophy; and (3) equity compensation in the form of stock option grants (leveraged or otherwise) and/or grants of shares of restricted stock.
+- Nearly all of the compensation paid to our executive officers on a yearly basis is based on only three components: (1) base salary; (2) potential annual cash bonuses based on performance, which employs an "economic value added" philosophy; and (3) equity compensation in the form of stock option grants (leveraged or otherwise) and/or grants of shares of restricted stock.
 We currently provide our executive officers with a very modest level of "perquisites" or other benefits that are not available to all of our employees.
-"All Other Compensation" reported in the Summary Compensation Table in this Proxy Statement constituted less than 3% of "Total Compensation" for our named executive officers during fiscal 2015. - Each executive officer receives a base salary based on available comparable compensation data which we believe to be competitive and fair.
+"All Other Compensation" reported in the Summary Compensation Table in this Proxy Statement constituted less than 3.1% of "Total Compensation" for our named executive officers during fiscal 2016. - Each executive officer receives a base salary based on available comparable compensation data which we believe to be competitive and fair.
 See "Peer Group Benchmarking" below. - Total compensation is higher for individuals with greater responsibility and a greater ability to influence company-wide performance.
 In addition, the compensation program is designed so that a significant portion of total potential compensation for our executive officers is at risk, in that it is contingent on actual company and personal performance. - Our "Amended Economic Value Added Bonus Plan for Executive Officers and Senior Managers" provides for annual bonus payouts based on (1) the achievement of specific company-wide objective financial criteria, including minimum financial performance targets that must be met as a condition to payouts under the Plan, and (2) achievement of individual performance objectives. - Our Amended and Restated Stock Incentive Plan provides the opportunity for leveraged stock option grants based on a formula related to the above described Amended Economic Value Added Bonus Plan for Executive Officers and Senior Managers.
-Further, grants of other nonqualified stock options and/or shares of restricted stock are made from time to time at the discretion of our Compensation Committee.
-This Amended and Restated Stock Incentive Plan specifically prohibits discounted stock options. - Our Compensation Committee has the authority to grant discretionary cash bonuses if deemed appropriate based on various factors, including individual and/or company performance. - Our retirement benefits include a defined benefit plan available to all salaried associates hired prior to December 31, 2009 and a Supplemental Executive Retirement Plan available only to our executive officers, which Supplemental Executive Retirement Plan was amended effective as of December 31, 2013 to simplify the benefit calculation under the plan. - Severance benefits, and specific benefits triggered by a change of control, are provided to executive officers.
+Further, grants of other nonqualified stock options and/or shares of restricted stock, subject to vesting criteria, are made from time to time at the discretion of our Compensation Committee.
+This Amended and Restated Stock Incentive Plan specifically prohibits discounted stock options. - Our Compensation Committee has the authority to grant discretionary cash bonuses if deemed appropriate based on various factors, including individual and/or company performance. - Our retirement benefits include a defined benefit plan available to all salaried associates hired prior to December 31, 2009 and a Supplemental Executive Retirement Plan available only to our executive officers. - Severance benefits, and specific benefits triggered by a change of control, are provided to executive officers.